thegreatmihai/God-ful/README.md

 # God-ful

 I wanted to make a mod myself and here I am.
 After a long time of working and learning new stuff I can finally say that I did it.
 The mod does what I always wanted.
-No restrictions.
+No restrictions towards how many gods appear in a run.

 Features
 ---